EVECompanion/EVECompanion/README.md

 - Character Tracking: Monitor your characters' progress and status.
 - Skill Queues: Keep an eye on your skill training.
+- Fitting Simulation: Experiment with ship fittings and theorycraft on the go.
 - Wallet Management: Track your ISK and financial transactions.
 - Mail Access: Read your EVE Mails on the go.
 - Contract Overview: Stay updated on your contracts.